deydoux/42cursus-Inception/README.md

 - Set up three Docker containers that run NGINX, WordPress, and MariaDB
 - Configure containers to restart on failure
 - Use Docker volumes for the WordPress database and website files
-- Set up a docker-network to establish connection between containers
+- Set up a Docker network to establish connection between containers
 - Use environment variables through .env file
 - Configure NGINX with TLS 1.2 or TLS 1.3
 - Set up WordPress with php-fpm